 Baumann Skin Type 13: DRPT

-The DRPT Skin Type is Dry, Resistant, Pigmented, and Tight, with two barriers to skin health: dehydration and pigmentation.
+The DRPT Skin Type is Dry, Resistant, Pigmented, and Tight, with two barriers to skin health: dehydration and uneven pigmentation.
 This skin type is uncommon and is usually seen in those with Fitzpatrick Skin Type III or higher.

-The two main concerns, dryness and pigmentation, tend to go hand-in-hand, as itching caused by dryness can result in hyperpigmentation.
+The two main concerns, dryness and pigmentation, tend to go hand-in-hand, as itching and inflammation caused by dryness can result in hyperpigmentation.
 Therefore, getting dehydration under control is the main goal of the DRPT skincare regimen.

 What Are the Benefits of Having the DRPT Skin Type?

 The good news is that inflammation and signs of aging such as lines and wrinkles are not generally a problem for DRPT types.
-Though your skin is dry, stinging, burning, and other symptoms commonly associated with underlying inflammation are not usually concerns for you.
+Though your skin can be dry, stinging, burning, and other symptoms commonly associated with underlying inflammation are not usually concerns for you.
 DRPT skin types also tend to be under the age of 30 with a smooth, wrinkle-free complexion.

 What Are the Cons of Having the DRPT Skin Type?